BrandonRackley/dev-101-june-2021/README.md

 -   CSS Basics
 -   Flexbox and Grid

-## Wednesday: Putting it all together!
+### Wednesday: Putting it all together!
 HTML, CSS, JS and the DOM

 -   Simple CSS Animations
 -   JS basics
 -   Calling functions (and passing arguments)
 -   The DOM

-## Thursday: From Hobbyist to Professional!
+### Thursday: From Hobbyist to Professional!

--   Ryan and Career Track!
+-   Meet the Software Engineers!
 -   Declaring vs Calling functions
 -   Testing Code with QUnit
 -   Calculator App

-## Friday: What's it like on the job?
+### Friday: What's it like on the job?

 -   Alumni Panel
--   Agile Practices vs Waterfall
+-   Agile Practices
 -   Mad Libs Mob

 ---